-To measure our carbon footprint, we apply GHG Protocol developed by the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD) as well as International Standard ISO 14064-I: 2018.
+To measure our carbon footprint, we apply GHG Protocol developed by the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD) as well as International Standard ISO 14064-

+40 In 2022, BCP Bolivia and Mibanco Colombia were integrated, as well as 100% of the operations of Pacífico Seguros, which carried out a partial measurement.
+Issues from operations in the US were incorporated into Credicorp Capital.
+I: 2018.
 Our final result reflects the total of the GHG inventory at each of our subsidiaries, which are also audited by an independent third party to guarantee reliability.